Edward Wittenoom: Political career

 From around 1883, Wittenoom became increasingly involved in public life.
 On 30 May of that year he was elected to the Legislative Council's Geraldton seat in a by-election occasioned by the resignation of Maitland Brown.
 Wittenoom resigned the seat on 23 January 1884 and was replaced by John Sydney Davis.
 He again won the seat in a by-election on 25 June 1885 but resigned again on 6 November 1886.
 He became a member of the Murchison Road Board in 1890.

 On 16 July 1894 Wittenoom was elected to the Legislative Council for the Central Province.
 On 19 December of that year he was appointed Minister for Mines, Education, and Posts and Telegraphs in the Forrest ministry.
 At that time, newly appointed ministers were required to re-contest their seats, so Wittenoom resigned his seat on 19 December, and was re-elected in the subsequent ministerial by-election of 16 January 1895.
 He retained his seat and ministerial portfolio until the general election of 28 April 1898, which he did not contest.
 The following month he was appointed Agent General for Western Australia in London, a position that he held until 1901.

+Prior to being Agent-General for Western Australia in London, Wittenoom had aroused controversy; his name had appeared as a director, in the prospectus of Western Australian Smelting Company, while he was still Western Australia's Minister for Mines.

 While in the UK, he was made a Knight Commander of the Order of St Michael and St George in 1900, being the last KCMG to be personally invested by Queen Victoria at Osborne House prior to her death in January 1901.

 On returning to Western Australia, Wittenoom was again elected to the Legislative Council on 12 May 1902, this time for the North Province.
 He held his seat until 6 November 1906, when he resigned to contest a seat in the Australian Senate in the federal election of 12 December.
 He stood unsuccessfully as a candidate for the Western Australian Party.
 He returned to state politics in the following election, winning a North Province seat in the Legislative Council on 13 May 1910.
 He held this seat for 24 years, finally losing after declining to contest the election of 12 May 1934.
 During this period, he was President of the Legislative Council from 27 July 1922 to 10 August 1926.
 He also spent a brief period as consul for France in Western Australia.